Blog

 Stanton County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 26 and first fall frost is October 14.

-Stanton County County sits in USDA Zone 6b.
+Stanton County sits in USDA Zone 6b.
 Melon grows reliably in zones 4a through 11b, so it's a good fit here.

-Can Melon grow in Stanton County County's climate?
+Can Melon grow in Stanton County's climate?

 🌱